What Is A Historic District?

 For Information About Becoming An Historic District

 Contact the Commission for Historical and Architectural Preservation for information about becoming a Baltimore City Historic District, Phone (410) 396-4866.
 For information about becoming a National Register of Historic Places Historic District contact the Maryland Historical Trust, Phone (410) 514-7649 or contact Peter Kurtze.

 Misconceptions About Historic Districts

-- The designation of a property in either district does not raise the property tax on any particular property.
+- The designation of a property in either district type does not raise the property tax on any particular property.
 Property tax increases are based on property values and determined independently.

 - The CHAP historic district design review and permit process is not expensive, time consuming, or difficult.
-The design review can be processed in a few days.
-Permit fees usually range from $15 to $50, depending on the type of project.
+The design review can typically be processed in a few days.
+Additionally permit fees usually range from $15 to $50, depending on the type of project.
 Paint permits are free, and staff works with the applicants to make everything move as quickly as possible.

 - Neither type of historic district can restrict the use or sale of a property; that is predetermined through local zoning ordinances.